Arrest made in animal cruelty death of dog stabbed, stuffed in suitcase

 Brendan Evans, 31, is charged with Aggravated Animal Cruelty after police said he was linked to DNA taken from the suitcase in which Ollie was found.

+“It’s scary.
+I knew it was somebody in the area, you know.
+I just didn’t know it was this close to home, right across the street,” said neighbor Christine Baker.

+After weeks of interviewing the suspect, police found a disturbing pattern of animal abuse.
+Officers interviewed Evans, who freely gave his DNA, and he allowed them to execute a search warrant at his apartment while he watched from outside.

 While police executed a search warrant in Evans’ home, officers found multiple dead animals, including several dead rats with various body parts removed, as well as cat paws.
 Police noted blood spatter on the apartment’s walls, along with blood in the bathroom and what appeared to be fur in the oven.
+Cops also found one of Ollie’s teeth inside Evans’ wallet during his arrest.

 Police believe religion could have been a motivating factor, noting a report from Fort Lauderdale Police in February where Evans told officers he wanted to kill a duck because he practices voodoo and said it was his religious right.
 During the search of his apartment, cops also discovered an 8-pointed star drawn on a kitchen wall as well as a shrine with candles, which included pieces of the Crimestoppers flyer about Ollie’s death.
+There was also a letter that read, “Make the entire pit bull investigation go away.
+Return all curses placed on Brendan to their sender.
+Give Brendan piece of mind.”
+“Peace” was misspelled in the letter.

+On one occasion that police spoke with Evans, they had passed out a flyer for Ollie’s case.
+Inside the apartment, investigators noted a ripped in half “Ollie” flyer placed in two separate candles.

 Evans was previously arrested by the Broward Sheriff’s Office in 2012 for domestic battery, and is currently on probation for a bank robbery in Hernando County.
 Police said his fingerprints also link him to a residential burglary in Hollywood.